danskernesdigitalebibliotek/dpl-react/docs/publizon.md

 The generated output lives in `src/core/publizon/publizon.ts` and exports React Query hooks.

+> **Note on "adapter" terminology:** `publizon-adapter.yaml` refers to the
+> OpenAPI spec from the upstream `publizon-adapter` repository — it is not an
+> adapter pattern for the reader/player components.

 ### Key endpoints

 | Endpoint | Method | Description |